All Episodes

 In Oregon, governor out there, people didn't understand this.

-We're gonna screw this.
+We're going to screw this.

-Well, this is just round one.
+This is just round one.

-Washington S chip goes down to defeat.
+Washington, S-CHIP, goes down to defeat.

-We're gonna come back.
+We're going to come back.

-Uh and then what else?
+And then what else?

-They come back with this dream act bill essentially tries to do the same thing.
+They come back with this DREAM Act bill essentially tries to do the same thing.

-So this is a great illustration of who Democrats are and that of the contempt and condescension with which they view average Americans who do not vote in such ways that allow Democrats to do what they want to do.
+So this is a great illustration of who Democrats are and of the contempt and condescension with which they view average Americans who do not vote in such ways that allow Democrats to do what they want to do.

-Where is this from?
+Where's this from?

-A finding that sheds light on the complex sexual signals that women give to men.
+A woman who walks with a seductive sway of her hips is unlikely to be ovulating, a finding that sheds light on the complex sexual signals that women give to men.

 A team at Queen's University in Ontario, Canada dressed female volunteers in suits, which had light reflectors placed on the joints and limbs and filmed them walking in order to analyze their gait.